flarehotspot/sdk-utils/sdk/mkdocs/docs/api/flare-variable.md

 See the user account events in the [AccountsApi](./accounts-api.md#events) documentation.

+See the client device events in the [ClientDevice](./client-device.md#events) documentation.

 !!!note
     Flare Hotspot SDK already includes a polyfill for the `EventSource` object for browsers that don't support Server-Sent Events.